liufengyun/hiergraph/README.md

 A particular question about hierarchical graph is:

-> why a node `A` depends on another node `B`?
+> Why a node `A` depends on another node `B`?

-The question can be made more precisely:
+The question can be made more precisely using technical terms:

 > What are the shortest paths from A to B, which only contain one-hop in A and
 > one-hop in B?